Elton Sawyer

-Elton Everett Sawyer (born November 5, 1959) is a former NASCAR driver.
-He is married to former NASCAR driver Patty Moise.
+Elton Everett Sawyer (born November 5, 1959) is an American former NASCAR driver.
+He is married to former NASCAR driver Patty Moise, and is the older brother of Roger Sawyer, who has also competed in NASCAR.
 Sawyer is currently the senior Vice President of competition of NASCAR, having previously been the Vice President of Officiating and Technical Inspection.

-Career Start
+Early career

 Sawyer began his career in the NASCAR Busch Series.
-He ran a handful of races in 1983, 1984, and 1985, scoring 8 top tens while running his own team.
+He ran a handful of races in 1983, 1984, and 1985, scoring eight top-tens while running his own team.
 From 1986 to 1989, he ran full-time seasons with Lewis Motorsports.
-Sawyer ran competitively, scoring many top tens, while finishing between 14th and 18th in points in all of those years.
+Sawyer ran competitively, scoring many top tens, while finishing between fourteenth and eighteenth in points in all of those years.
 Sawyer left the Lewis organization, after not winning in his four seasons with the team, and headed to the team owned by A.G.
 Dillard.
-In 1990, Sawyer ran his best career season, scoring 4 top fives and finishing 13th in the points.
+In 1990, Sawyer ran his best career season, scoring 4 top fives and finishing thirteenth in the points.
 However the following year, the Dillard team faced sponsorship problems, which kept Sawyer from completing the whole year.
-He salvaged a 20th-place finish in the points that year.
+He salvaged a twentieth-place finish in the points that year.
 The sponsorship issues that affected Sawyer in 1991 also caused problems for him the next two years.
-He was not able to find a solid ride, and only competed in 4 races.
+He was not able to find a solid ride, and only competed in four races.

-Mid 1990s
+Mid-1990s

 However, luck changed for Sawyer in 1994 when he found a solid ride at Sutton Racing.
 He would go on to win his first Busch Series race at Myrtle Beach Speedway.
-He would only have six more top tens the remaining of the year, finishing 14th in points.
+He would only have six more top-tens the remaining of the year, finishing fourteenth in points.
 In 1995, Sawyer continued driving in the Busch Series full-time for Sutton, but he was named to replace Loy Allen Jr. in the No. 27 Winston Cup car Junior Johnson & Associates.
-Sawyer's Cup season did not fare too well, but his Busch year was his best of date, finishing 9th in points.
+Sawyer's Cup season did not fare too well, but his Busch year was his best of date, finishing ninth in points.
 In that same year, Sawyer competed in the Winston Select, driving the No. 27 car of Junior Johnson that made it in, thanks to Jimmy Spencer winning twice the previous year.

 Sawyer started the 1996 Cup season driving for David Blair Motorsports.
 However, after sponsorship problems, he was released from the team.
 He then decided to jump back down to Busch, however he did not grab a solid ride until 1997, when he rejoined Sutton.
-Sawyer would go on to finish 8th in points.
-In 1998, he had a great year, finishing 5th in points, after scoring 10 top tens.
+Sawyer would go on to finish eighth in points.
+In 1998, he had a great year, finishing fifth in points, after scoring ten top-tens.
 In 1999, Sawyer joined Akins Motorsports in the Busch Series.
 Sawyer had one of his most competitive years, winning a race at New Hampshire International Speedway.
-He also scored 14 top tens, and finished 5th in points.
-2000 was also a great year for Sawyer after he scored once again 14 top tens and finished 6th in points.
+He also scored fourteen top tens, and finished fifth in points.
+2000 was also a great year for Sawyer after he scored once again fourteen top-tens and finished sixth in points.